-Topic 1: Reading.
+Topic 6: Early and Elementary Reading Methods.
+Curriculum and Instruction 370E (Topic 1) and 370E (Topic 6) cannot both be counted.
 Additional prerequisite: Admission to the professional development sequence of courses.

-Topic 2: Language Arts.
-Additional prerequisite: Admission to the professional development sequence of courses.
+Topic 7: Early and Elementary Writing Methods.
+Curriculum and Instruction 370E (Topic 2) and 370E (Topic 7) cannot both be counted Additional prerequisite: Admission to the professional development sequence of courses.

-Topic 3: Science.
-Additional prerequisite: Admission to the professional development sequence of courses.
+Topic 8: Early and Elementary Science Methods.
+Curriculum and Instruction 370E (Topic 3) and 370E (Topic 8) cannot both be counted Additional prerequisite: Admission to the professional development sequence of courses.

-Topic 4: Social Studies.
-Additional prerequisite: Admission to the professional development sequence of courses.
+Topic 9: Early and Elementary Social Studies Methods.
+Curriculum and Instruction 370E (Topic 4) and 370E (Topic 9) may not both be counted Additional prerequisite: Admission to the professional development sequence of courses.

-Topic 5: Mathematics.
-Additional prerequisite: Mathematics 316L or consent of the mathematics education faculty; and admission to the professional development sequence of courses.
+Topic 10: Early and Elementary Mathematics Methods.
+Curriculum and Instruction 370E (Topic 5) and 370E (Topic 10) cannot both be counted Additional prerequisite: Mathematics 316L or consent of the STEM education faculty, and admission to the professional development sequence of courses.